How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 • Create a personalized plan for sustained mental health improvement

-At our clinic, we offer integrated ketamine-assisted psychotherapy programs tailored to your unique needs.
+At our clinic, we offer integrated psychedelic-assisted psychotherapy programs tailored to your unique needs.
 Our experienced therapists work closely with our medical team to ensure you receive comprehensive, coordinated care that supports long-lasting positive change.

 FAQ

-Ketamine treatment for depression typically involves an initial series of six infusions over 3 weeks, with dosing twice a week.
+Psychedelic therapy treatments for depression typically involves an initial series of six infusions over 3 weeks, with dosing twice a week.
 This rapid-acting therapy is particularly effective for treatment-resistant depression.
 Maintenance infusions may be needed every two to four weeks to sustain effects and prevent relapse.

-After a ketamine infusion, patients should be monitored for at least 1 to 2 hours to ensure safety and assess for any adverse effects.
+After a psychedelic therapy infusion, patients should be monitored for at least 1 to 2 hours to ensure safety and assess for any adverse effects.
 This monitoring period is crucial to observe the immediate effects of the treatment and manage any potential side effects like dissociation or changes in vital signs.

 About the Author